This blog was last updated in May 2020.

 4. Make sure Google isn’t blocked from seeing you.

 Sometimes, site owners have the problem of never seeing any search traffic – not a minimal amount, but literally none.
 Look through your robots.txt and other site components for these two roadblocks:

 Both tell Google that they aren’t allowed to index or visit your site, rendering any and all SEO efforts you’re using literally worthless.
 Remove these and you’ll see an immediate difference.

 Always stick with mobile optimization.
 Google even has a tool you can use to make sure your site is responsive and mobile-friendly – don’t neglect this important aspect of your website.
 Mobile sites are how a large majority of potential customers will view your site, so using a mobile site is critical for both SEO and customer response.

 6. Make sure your site loads quickly.

-Google takes off points for slow websites.
+Google’s algorithm takes off points for slow websites.
 This is another problem Google can fix for you via PageSpeed Insights.
 See how quickly your site is running, and if you’re slow?
 Figure out what the problem is.
-This is also a big turn off for your audience too, so always keep an eye on how fast your site’s response time is – or, in this case, isn’t.
+This is a big turn-off for your audience, too, so always keep an eye on how fast your site’s response time is – or, in this case, isn’t.